 Should a Safe Zone member need further information, they are strongly advised to contact the Counseling Center and/or one of the area organizations.

-Safe Zone is not meant to be a support group, or to be substituted for therapeutic sessions with a clinical psychologist.
+Safe Zone is not meant to be a support group or to be substituted for therapeutic sessions with a clinical psychologist.
 In situations where a Safe Zone member feels that the student may need to speak to a professional, they are encouraged to refer him/her to the Counseling Center.
-They are advised to NOT handle emotionally unstable students, or situations where they believe the student or someone else may be in danger, on your own.
-Their role is to let them know where they can turn for help if they need it.
+They are advised to NOT handle emotionally unstable students, or situations where they believe the student or someone else may be in danger, on their own.
+Their role is to let students know where they can turn for help if they need it.